racket/rhombus/0002-lang-process.md

 3. Confusability (possibly fits under robustness)

-    How easy is it to change a single visually similar charachter and get an unexpected, nasty result?
+    How easy is it to change a single visually similar character and get an unexpected, nasty result?
 If the result is silent failure, a 'correct' program with a different meaning then the syntax is very broken.
 If you want an example of such a language, look no further